 Banking giant JP Morgan raised eyebrows in 2012 when it revealed that it had lost a substantial amount of money because of poorly conceived trades it had made for its own account.
 The losses raised questions about the adequacy of its internal controls, and broader questions about the need for regulations to reduce systemic risk to the banking system.
 At the heart of the matter were the transactions made by “the London Whale,” the name given to a JP Morgan’s trading operation in the City by its counterparties because of the outsized bets it was making.
 Until that point, JP Morgan’s Central Investment Office had been profitable and apparently well controlled.
 In the wake of a discovery of the large losses racked up by “the Whale,” JP Morgan launched an internal investigation into how it happened, and released the findings of the task force established to review the losses and their causes [PDF document].

-Topics: GRC, Operational Performance Management (OPM), errors, multidimensional spreadsheet, server, Business Analytics, Business Collaboration, Business Intelligence (BI), Business Performance Management (BPM), Data, Financial Performance Management (FPM), Information Management (IM), risk management, Sales Performance Management (SPM), controls, spreadsheet, trading
+Topics: Business Analytics, Business Collaboration, Business Performance Management (BPM), controls, Data, Financial Performance Management (FPM), GRC, Information Management (IM), Operational Performance Management (OPM), Sales Performance Management (SPM), Sales, Office of Finance, Business Intelligence, error

 For the past couple of years I’ve been pointing to the importance of in-memory computing to the future of business applications.
 It’s an integral part of Ventana Research’s business and finance research agenda for 2013, and it’s one of the core technologies that senior executives should have an appreciation for because it can transform all core business processes, especially those that are analytic in nature.

-Topics: Mobile, Predictive Analytics, Real-time, SAP, ERP, Operational Performance Management (OPM), Analytics, Business Analytics, Business Collaboration, Cloud Computing, In-memory, Business Performance Management (BPM), CRM, Customer Performance Management (CPM), finance, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Social, Business Suite, Financial Performance Management, HANA
+Topics: Analytics, Business Analytics, Business Collaboration, Business Performance Management (BPM), Business Suite, Cloud Computing, CRM, Customer Performance Management (CPM), ERP, finance, Financial Performance Management, Financial Performance Management (FPM), HANA, In-memory, Mobile, Operational Performance Management (OPM), Predictive Analytics, Real-time, Sales Performance Management (SPM), SAP, Social, Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)

 Businesses always see a lag between when technology makes some advance possible and when a majority of companies actually adopt it.
 There’s even a longer lag between the emergence of an advance in a business process or technique and the time it takes to become mainstream.
 When we write our research agendas at the top of each year, we have to strike a balance between focusing on the new and different, which is still many years away from general acceptance, and the mainstream, which has been anticipated for so long that it almost seems passé.
 Our research agenda for office of finance to support business for 2013, which I just finalized, is once again an attempt to balance the leading edge and the mainstream with an eye to practical solutions.